-As we mentioned above, the IRS doesn’t like to nail down specifics – most likely because most solid tax attorneys would find a way around them.
-As such, the Internal Revenue Service defines a foreign trust as “A foreign trust is any trust other than a domestic trust.
+The Internal Revenue Service defines a foreign trust as “A foreign trust is any trust other than a domestic trust.”

 Who has to Report The Foreign Trust?

-The Internal Revenue Service will want to be aware of which Beneficiaries or Trustees received what distribution (if any), and especially, whether taxes have already been paid either abroad or in the United States.
+The trustee must also report whether or not beneficiaries received any distributions, and if taxes have already been paid either abroad or in the United States.